 For a mailbox garden with pizazz, check out these options:

 Plant these low-maintenance perennials and you can practically forget about them.
-They’re heat and salt tolerant for those who live in areas where pavement gets treated in winter.
+They’re heat-tolerant and resist drought.

 - Clematis (vine shown above)